softwaresaved/international-survey/survey_creation/2018/texts/welcome_message.md

 You have received this link because you were identified as someone who writes research software or because you are on one of the mailing list we used to disseminate the survey.
 This questionnaire gives you the opportunity to express your views about your current job and your career path.

-Please note that this research is not compulsory and even if you decide to participate, you can withdraw at any moment.
+Please note that this survey is not compulsory and even if you decide to participate, you can withdraw at any moment.

 How long will it take?